NickMandylas/cnn-project/README.md

 # FIT3164 Project

-A proposed online all-in-one platform that aims to easily allow medical professionals to upload images of skin lesions to a nerual network which will be analysed by a neural network for the likelihood of whether the lesion is malignant form of cancer, as well as the likely variant.
+A proposed online all-in-one platform that aims to easily allow medical professionals to upload images of skin lesions to a nerual network which will be analysed for the likelihood of whether the lesion is malignant form of cancer, as well as the likely variant.

 ---